Learn the executive, legislative, and judicial branches of government and see a lesson plan for teachers.

 House of Representatives

 The House has 435 voting representatives; the number of representatives from each state is based on the state's population.
-Each representative serves a 2-year term and may be re-elected.
+Each representative serves a two-year term and may be re-elected.

 Executive - Carries Out Laws